Lost & Found Pets

 1. Contact your local and surrounding police departments to file a report.

 2. File a lost report with CVHS and other humane societies in your area.
 Tell us/them where your pet was lost and all important identifying characteristics including size, age, weight, color and any distinguishing markings.
-Click on the Lost and Found Pet Report for CVHS’ Lost and Found Report.
+Click here for CVHS’ Lost and Found Report.
 Fax the completed report to (603) 749-3484.

 3. Post flyers with your pet’s photo and descriptions in and around your neighborhood and at area veterinary offices.
 Remember to include both your daytime and evening contact information.